rkchamp25/IITB-Assignment-Jul-Dec2020-Batch2/README.md

 ```

 ### 3. Generating the dataset
-Option 1 - Use the provided dataset in the tfrecords format
+Option 1 - Use the already generated data in the tfrecords format.
+Links in the dataset folder.
+Simply download from the link and move to step 5.

 Option 2 - https://github.com/Belval/TextRecognitionDataGenerator/tree/master
 Go to this link and download the repository or you can also clone the repository using